ccoffey91/CPSC_1213/README.md

 # CPSC_1213
-CPSC 1213: Introduction to Computer Science I
+CPSC 1213: Introduction to Computer Science I (Spring '18)

 Introduces the fundamental concepts of object-oriented programming.
 By the end of this course, the student will be able to: